 Why Choose Life Aveda’s Irritable Bowel Syndrome Ayurvedic Treatment

-Life Aveda's IBS Care Pack provides an all-round Ayurvedic solution for the management of Irritable Bowel Syndrome (IBS).
+Life Aveda's IBS Care Pack provides an all-round Ayurvedic solution consisting of the aforementioned potent herbs for the management of irritable bowel syndrome (IBS).
 The IBS care pack comprises four synergistic formulations, including Acid-O-Flux, Gastro G, and Kamdudh Ras, which are expertly tested for irritable bowel syndrome Ayurvedic treatments.

 Key Components

-- Gastro G: It helps alleviate bloating and irregular bowel movements, promotes smooth digestion, and heals the inner lining of the intestines.
+Gastro G: It comprises powerful herbs including Nagkesar, Marigold, Anar, and Mochrus that are known to be effective for IBS.
+It helps alleviate bloating and irregular bowel movements, promotes smooth digestion, and heals the inner lining of the intestines.

-- Kutajghan Vati: Helps control diarrhea and maintains healthy bowel movements, guarding against intestinal infections, viruses, and bacteria.
+Kutajghan Vati: It helps control diarrhea and maintain healthy bowel movements, guarding against intestinal infections, viruses, and bacteria.

 Benefits